Vsomera/JobBox/README.md

 ### 🔍 Browse & Search Jobs

-Use the AI-powered search bar ("Software developer jobs in Vancouver, BC")
+Filter your jobs using the search bar ("Software developer jobs in Vancouver, BC")

-Apply filters: Location, Salary Range, Experience Level
+AI summarizes key details, helping you quickly decide if the job is a good fit.
 ![Explore Screenshot](readme_img/explore.png)

 ### 💾 Save & Track Applications